rkthomps/lean-edits/README.md

 ![Enable/Disable Extension](figures/click-enable.png)

+## What does LeanEdits Collect?
+LeanEdits logs `didChange` LSP events on Lean files (including `lakefile.toml` and `lean-toolchain`).
+This event fires every time a change is made in the editor.
+This level of granularity allows us to recreate every state of a user's Lean project while using VS Code.

+## Where is the Data Stored?
+The data is stored locally in a `.changes` directory for each project.
+Periodically, the extension uploads the data to a private AWS S3 bucket.
+Access to this raw data will be tightly protected and only granted to those immediately responsible for data collection.

+## Who will have Access to the Data?
+Before using the data for research, we will ensure the data comes from a public GitHub repository with a permissive license.
+We will also run Gitleaks and Microsoft Presidio to ensure the data has no potentially sensitive information.
+For data that is permitted to use for research, only researchers with approval from their IRB review board, or institutional equivalent will be granted access to LeanEdits.

 ## Risks
 **Inclusion of Sensitive Information**: If you type sensitive information into a source code file while programming, and the sensitive information isn't flagged by our secret scanners (namely GitLeaks and Microsoft Presidio), the sensitive information could end up in our dataset.